Reviews You Can Rely On

 Our Verdict

 The Marin Rift Zone 29 2 is an affordable short travel trail bike that would make an excellent daily driver.
 This aluminum-framed 29er has 125mm of rear-wheel travel paired with a 130mm fork and a refreshingly modern geometry.
 Despite its modest travel, this bike is capable of tackling some seriously aggressive terrain while remaining poppy, playful, and highly maneuverable on the descents.
 Weighing in a bit over 34 lbs, the Rift Zone is a little portly, but otherwise, we found it to be an effective and comfortable climber.
 The budget-friendly build prioritizes function over flash, but it gets the job done out on the trail.
 We feel this is a great option for the rider on a budget who wants a bike that won't hold them back.
-Compare it to top competitors in our review of the best mountain bikes under $3000.
+Compare it to top competitors in our review of mountain bikes under $3000.

 REASONS TO BUY